Are Autoimmunity, PTSD, and Addiction Connected?

 They are referred to a group therapy session to integrate what they are learning and to meet others going through the same process.

 Patient B has a freak-out on the acupuncture table and cries for an hour curled up on the floor.
-After they settle back into their body, they learn that the fight, flight, freeze system is meant to process trauma not just react to it.
-The reason that their lab tests were so dramatic has to do with the biochemistry of living in a state of chronic shock.
-Their ability to digest food, breath properly, sleep deeply, or even receive physical touch is limited by an unresolved physical need to ‘shake-off’ or gradually process all of the biochemistry of their trauma.
+After they settle back into their body, they learn that the fight, flight, freeze system is meant to have opportunities process trauma – not just react to it.
+The reason that their lab tests were so dramatic has to do with the biochemistry of living in a state of chronic grief and shock (from a TCM perspective).
+Their ability to digest food, breathe properly, sleep deeply, or even receive physical touch has been limited by an unresolved physical need to ‘shake-off’ or gradually process all of the biochemistry of their trauma.

 They are referred to a group therapy session to integrate what they are learning and to meet others going through the same process.

 Patient C fell asleep on the treatment table almost immediately.
 After a 30 min nap, they wake and say that they hated the acupuncture.
 It hurt too much and they really think they should get some extra drugs for the next time.
-They will consider trying all of the weir-stuff’ when their chronic pain and insomnia improve.
+They will consider trying all of the woo woo stuff’ when their chronic pain and insomnia improve.

 They are referred to a group therapy session to meet others going through the same process and hear some success stories with addiction.

 Here is the scene.
 Patients A, B, and C walk into a large room with a circle of chairs.
-There are a bunch of interesting looking strangers and a wise old frumpy looking psychologist all seated and waiting.
+There are a bunch of interesting looking strangers and a wise old frumpy looking psychologist all getting seated and ready.

 The next few minutes are a guided movement practice.
-Everyone is asked to draw their experience on a Somato-Map – an outline of a body.
+Everyone is asked to draw their experience on a Somato-Map – or an outline of the body.
 Each participant draws or scribbles where they felt the most tension, pain, or nervous energy or lack of connection to their body.

 After that, our wise Elder talks about Adverse Childhood Experiences (ACE’s) and walks the group through a rough childhood from birth to becoming an autonomous adult.
 There are a lot of nodding heads and a few tear-filled eyes.